jasperjang/clenvGUI/docs/source/How to use clenv GUI.rst

 Use the dropdown menus to select the queue and task type, then type the task name, *absolute* script path, and any tags you want to include.
-If you would like to save this configuration, check the "Save as Template" box before clicking confirm.
+If you would like to save this configuration, check the "Save as template" box before clicking confirm.

 If you checked the box, you will prompted to enter a template name: